14 Easy Scarecrow Craft Ideas for Toddlers, Preschoolers, & Kids

 Instructions

-• Flatten out a white cupcake liner & stick it to the center of a piece of construction paper.
+• Flatten out a white cupcake liner & stick it to the centre of a piece of construction paper.

 • Cut several strands of yarn.
 Glue them along the top of the cupcake liner in an uneven manner.
 Stick few strands under the liner.

-• Cut out a triangle shape for the nose and glue it to the center of the face.
+• Cut out a triangle shape for the nose and glue it to the centre of the face.
 Glue the googly eyes above the nose & draw the mouth with stitches.

 3. Paper Bag Scarecrow Puppet